- Q: What is not covered by tuition and financial aid?

 - Q: Of the $25,000 fee, what portion is tuition and what portion is room & board?

-- Q: What effect does scholarship value have on a student's admission application?
+- Q: What effect does the need for financial aid have on a student's admission application?

-- Q: Why are scholarships based on federal taxable income?
+- Q: Why is financial aid based on federal taxable income?